dony-aep/timer-keeper/README.md

     - Hover over any button or interface element to see a detailed description of its function.

 ## Note
 If you leave the script open when closing Adobe After Effects and later reopen After Effects with the script still open, it **might not load** the previously saved information correctly.
-To ensure that all data loads properly, it is recommended to **close the script panel and reopen it** after launching Adobe After Effects.
+To ensure that all data loads properly, you can click the **Refresh** button to reload the saved timer data, or alternatively, close and reopen the script panel after launching Adobe After Effects.

+When switching between projects, it's recommended to pause the timer first.
+If you try to open another project by double-clicking it in the Recent Projects list while the timer is running, the script will display a warning message saying "Please pause the current project timer before switching to another project" along with details about the current project name and elapsed time.
+This warning helps prevent timing conflicts.
+The same caution applies when opening projects through File -> Open Project... or from the Home window (the default window showing recently opened After Effects projects).
+Pausing the timer ensures accurate time tracking between project switches.

 ## Version History